IGNF-Ma-carte/mcutils/README.md

 > npm run doc

-The documentaion will be created at  `./public/doc`
+The documentation will be created at  `./docs/doc`

 ## Build and test instance

 You have to build the app before commit.
 The build will be deploy on the test instance.
-Before buil take care to run static analysis and fix errors (`npm run lint`).
+Before build take care to run static analysis and fix errors (`npm run lint`).

 ```
 npm run build